 GeneCards Summary for CHRNA7 Gene

 CHRNA7 (Cholinergic Receptor, Nicotinic, Alpha 7 (Neuronal)) is a Protein Coding gene.
-Diseases associated with CHRNA7 include 15q13.3 microdeletion and schizophrenia.
+Diseases associated with CHRNA7 include 15q13.3 microdeletion and intermittent explosive disorder.
 Among its related pathways are CREB Pathway and Nanog in Mammalian ESC Pluripotency.
 GO annotations related to this gene include protein homodimerization activity and acetylcholine-activated cation-selective channel activity.
 An important paralog of this gene is HTR3A.

 UniProtKB/Swiss-Prot for CHRNA7 Gene

 After binding acetylcholine, the AChR responds by an extensive change in conformation that affects all subunits and leads to opening of an ion-conducting channel across the plasma membrane.
 The channel is blocked by alpha-bungarotoxin